 - Seizures, stroke, brain damage

-- Changes in appetite, body temperature and sleeping patterns
+- Changes in appetite, body temperature, and sleeping patterns

-Much later in life, after reading a lot of books and a lot of introspection, I have understood that God and spirituality is inside.
+Much later in life, after reading a lot of books and a lot of introspection, I have understood that God and spirituality are inside.
 It’s not something to look out for; it’s all an inside job.
 The moment you start looking for it outside, you’re going to get addicted; whether it’s places of worship or psychedelic drugs.